vasigavr1/vasigavr1.github.io/_pages/about.md

 ---

-__Position__: Currently at Huawei Research UK.
+__Position__: Senior Researcher in the  Database team of Huawei Research UK.
-Formerly, PhD researcher at the University of Edinburgh, supervised by [Vijay Nagarajan](https://homepages.inf.ed.ac.uk/vnagaraj/)

 __Interests__: Distributed systems and computer architecture.
 Specifically, building the next generation of